-The myth of an ever-wet vulva
+The myth of an always-moist vulva

-Vaginal dryness can have many causes: The most common is hormonal fluctuations, which can occur during menopause, pregnancy, breastfeeding, but also within your regular cycle - if you suffer from vaginal dryness, pay attention to whether the problem occurs regularly at the same time of your cycle.
-Hormonal contraception, especially with progestogens, can also affect your vulva.At the same time, vaginal dryness is a side effect of certain medical conditions: Diabetes, endometriosis, MS or high blood pressure can cause your vulva to dry out.
+Vaginal dryness can have many reasons: The most common are hormonal fluctuations, which can occur during menopause, pregnancy, breastfeeding, but also within your regular cycle - if you suffer from vaginal dryness, pay attention to whether the problem occurs regularly at the same time in the cycle.
+Hormonal birth control, especially with progestins, can also affect your vulva.At the same time, vaginal dryness is a side effect of certain diseases: diabetes, endometriosis, MS or high blood pressure can cause your vulva to dry out

 What can we do about vaginal dryness?